HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 ### Matching on multiple values

 It's possible to [match on multiple values](https://haxe.org/manual/lf-pattern-matching-tuples.html), by using `switch [expr, expr, ..]` which uses array syntax.
 The cases should contain an array of the same length.
-This type of matching makes it easier compare values between cases.
+This type of matching makes it easier to compare values between cases.

 This will trace 1 because `array[1]` matches 6, and `array[0]` is allowed to be anything.
 ```haxe